 Nelson Farms, TN is located on the Cumberland Plateau in both Cumberland and Morgan Counties.

-We began farming the land in 1996 raising American Saddlebred horses and showing throughout the Southeast region.
+Nelson Farms, TN began in 1996 raising American Saddlebred horses and showing throughout the Southeast region.
 Over the years our interests have grown and we have turned our attention to living more off the land, preserving heritage & rare breed chickens, enjoying dairy goats and their bounty, raising Icelandic sheep, and working with honeybees to maintain and grow the honeybee colonies in our area.

 Nelson Farms, TN is plural for a reason – our farm is actually two separate farms.
 The original farm was established on the Cumberland Plateau in the late 1800’s.
 Over the years, the land changed hands from one family member to another, and in 2013 our family took over the farming decisions.

 At that time we decided to change from a traditional beef cattle/horse breeding/hay raising farm and worked to establish a small ruminant, and heritage/rare breed chicken farm.
 We originally purchased our first dairy goat does as grade Nubian/Alpine crosses and have since added ADGA Alpine’s and ADGA Nubian’s into our milking program.
 We currently use the milk for family use, as well as transforming the bounty into delicious bath and body soaps, lotions, and other products.